-One way to help conserve ecosystem services is to conserve biodiversity--the total of all species, subspecies, and gene pools
+One way to help conserve ecosystem services is to conserve biodiversity--the total of all species, subspecies, and gene pools.
+Conservation biology is the scientific study of the nature and status of Earth's biodiversity with the aim of protecting species, their habitats, and ecosystems from excessive rates of extinction and the erosion of biotic interactions.
+It is an interdisciplinary subject drawing on sciences, economics, and the practice of natural resource management (http://en.wikipedia.org/wiki/Conservation_biology).

-(http://en.wikipedia.org/wiki/Conservation_biology).